ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
-<p>Encryption is an optional field.
+<p>Encryption is an optional field which provides attributes to encrypt Volume.</p>
-Encryption makes a Volume encrypted by the supplied attributes.</p>
 </td>
 </tr>
 </table>